 On top of this, a full gold flute can cost anywhere between $40-50k which is obviously not an option for most flautists.
-For this reason, if you are wanting a more resilient flute at a reasonable price in order to avoid tarnish with less upkeep, your best solution is Haynes fusion and plated flute lines.
-Haynes makes a ‘Fusion’ line that has a 5/95 alloy bonded to a 14k gold layer.
-The “Fusion Out” has the gold outside and the “Fusion In” which is gold inside.
-Haynes also has a 95% silver and 5% platinum alloy flute which looks like silver but is more low-maintenance.
+For this reason, if you are wanting a more resilient flute at a reasonable price in order to avoid tarnish with less upkeep, you’ll want to look at flutes made from an alloy or that are gold or silver plated.
+These instruments will still have the luster of the precious metal but will be less maintenance.

 However, no matter what flute material you choose, you will still want to use cleaning supplies frequently to keep your flute in good condition, pay attention to sulfur in the air, and use charcoal strips to avoid tarnish altogether.

 The Final Notes

 In the end, caring for and playing your flute both stem from the same passion.
 All it takes is a bit of time, focus, and understanding exactly how to keep your flute tarnish-free to extend the life of your flute and keep the silver appearance present for years to come.

 Lastly, if you’re interested in other ways to keep your flute clean, feel free to check out our other flute cleaning articles today!